lucianadeblasi/lucianadeblasi/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I am a computer programming student.
-I am expanding my knowledge in both front-end and back-end development.
+I am a computer programming student, expanding my knowledge in both front-end and back-end development.
 I love building new, productive, and creative projects.
 I am passionate about continuously learning and staying up to date with new technologies.
 - 🌱 Currently gaining experience in:
   - Python
   - Java